 The International Hokkaido Trauma Conference is a series of lectures, workshops and panel discussions to update clinicians on the current and changing practice of trauma medicine.

-The Hokkaido Trauma Conference aims to cater to an audience from a wide range of backgrounds, including anaesthetics, intensive care, emergency care, paramedics, nursing staff and general practitioners.
+The scientific program caters to an audience from a wide range of backgrounds in trauma care, including anaesthetists, surgeons, intensive care specialists, emergency medicine specialists, radiologists, paramedics, nursing staff and general practitioners.

 Dates

-The seventeenth International Hokkaido Trauma Conference is scheduled for 11 to 16 January 2026.
+The eighteenth International Hokkaido Trauma Conference is scheduled for 10 to 15 January 2027.

 Location